Generalised arbitrage-free SVI volatility surfaces: Elimination of butterfly arbitrage

 \section{Elimination of butterfly arbitrage}

 We now consider butterfly arbitrage which, probably not surprisingly, is more subtle to handle.
 We first start with a general result (Section~\ref{sec:Coupling21}), which is unfortunately not that tractable in practice.
 When the function $\Psi$ is asymptotically linear, however, more elegant formulations are available, and we provide necessary and sufficient conditions precluding static arbitrage (Section~\ref{sec:Linear}).
 In the particular example of the symmetric SVI function (Section~\ref{sec:ApplicationSVI}), we put these results in action, where everything is computable explicitly.
-Finally, in Section~\ref{sec:nonsmooth}, we address a delicate issue, and allow for the possibility of non-smooth functions, thereby enlarging the class of arbitrage-free volatility surface.
-Before diving into the main results, let us first state the following corollary (of Proposition~\ref{prop:noCSAStrictly}), which provides a simple and tractable necessary condition preventing butterfly arbitrage (quickly mentioned in the introduction), and already gives a flavour of the forthcoming results. \begin{corollary} If $\Psi$ is asymptotically linear and $\theta_\infty=\infty$, then
+Finally, in Section~\ref{sec:nonsmooth}, we address a delicate issue, allowing for the possibility of non-smooth functions, thereby enlarging the class of arbitrage-free volatility surfaces.